davidfitz314/OWLFlashCardsencnlevel1/README.md

 English to Chinese Flash Card Android App.

 OWL FlashCards Level 1 en-cn is produced and published by David ChenFitzgerald.
-All images and recordings are the intellectual property of David ChenFitzgerald and for commercial use written permission must be granted.
+All images and recordings are the intellectual property of David ChenFitzgerald and require permission for commercial use through writing.
+All other features and code of this app falls under MIT license.

 MIT License